chryzsh/DarthSidious/README.md

 - Domain Privilege Escalation
 - Dumping System and Domain Secrets
 - Using a light saber (and a blaster) to take control of your Empire.
+- A ton of cool attacks on Microsoft infrastructure

 ![](http://assets1.ignimgs.com/2015/05/27/lightsabersjpg-b61171_1280w.jpg)
 <br><br>
 **Obvious disclaimer is obvious**

 The tools demonstrated in this guide should not be used in an environment without complete authorization from it's legal owner.
+I.e. don't be stupid.

 **Future plans**